Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-9/Ansible config.md

 *<img width="960" alt="run playbooks successfull" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/b4307bd3-bdb4-4710-804f-472d2f0b6c83">
 * Only three Nodes were successful

-* Now, We will run our playbooks.
+* Now, I will run our playbooks.
 * "ansible-playbook -i inventory/dev.yml playbooks/common.yml"

 * Optional step – Repeat once again - Another Task.

-* Update your ansible playbook with some new Ansible tasks
+* Update my ansible playbook with some new Ansible tasks

 * Here, I will ask ansible to install Nginx

 * Go through the full checkout -> change codes -> commit -> PR -> merge -> build -> ansible-playbook cycle again to run it.
-* SEE HOW EASILY YOU CAN MANAGE A SERVERS FLEET OF ANY SIZE WITH JUST ONE COMMAND!
+* SEE HOW EASILY I CAN MANAGE A SERVERS FLEET OF ANY SIZE WITH JUST ONE COMMAND!

 * My updated  Ansible architecture now looks like this: